 At least these nature programs present other organisms as they really are in their natural habitats.
 Cartoons and silly movies with talking, humanized animals, many of which are made specifically for impressionable children who don’t know any better, give false or misleading ideas to their viewers about what these creatures are really like, such as that large carnivorous animals like lions and bears are cuddly, cute, or friendly animals, or that snakes are vile, deceiving, and evil creatures.

 Roughly speaking, there is a direct relationship between the amount of time and space that humans take up in our artificially-created communications technologies, such as photographs, television, newspapers, movies, magazines, and the Internet, and how much space we humans are taking up in the real world, on the land, water, forests, jungles, deserts, and increasingly even in the skies.

 The recent popularity of superhero movies, which depict human actors performing superhuman feats such as flying in the air and saving the world, also contributes to these delusions.
-Even though most viewers know that they are just fantasy, seeing these artificial images strengthens our belief in our species’ manifest superiority, power, importance, and even invincibility and immortality.
+Even though most viewers know that they are just fantasies, seeing these artificial images strengthens our belief in our species’ manifest superiority, power, importance, abilities, and even invincibility and immortality.

 Due to the relatively short lifespan of butterflies, this annual migration actually involves several generations of butterflies, meaning that the butterflies that return are not the ones that left the previous year.